Updated for 2023

-There are many companies who sell Search Engine Optimisation (SEO) packages to lawyers who want their firm name to pop up as many times and as close to the top of the search engine list whenever a potential client searches for a similar service.
+There are many companies who sell Search Engine Optimisation services and packages to lawyers who want their firm name to pop up as many times and as close to the top of the search engine list whenever a potential client searches for a similar service.

 There is a trend among law firms to concentrate large percentages of their law firm marketing budget on developing organic search engine results as an internet marketing strategy.
 The higher your SEO ranking, the more potential clients who are searching for answers or representation will be directed to your firm’s website.